Red-Hat-Developer-Games/quarkus-challenge/README.md

 ![workspace-from-template](CRW-workspace-from-template.png)

-You can now create your workspace either from a Git Repository, or using a template (the Quarkus template).
+You can now create your workspace either using a template (the Quarkus template).
 Once created you should have a CodeReady Workspace ready to start to code:

 ![workspace-ready](CRW-workspace-ready.png)